gabrielsoltz/metahub/README.md

 So now, in addition to the `findings` section we have an extra section `metatags.`

-MetaTags are defined by ResourceType.
-For the previous example, the resource type is `AwsEc2SecurityGroup`.

 You can use MetaTags for your filters or for updating resources.
 See [Filtering](#Filtering)

 # Filtering